 Which Fish Are Lowest in Mercury and Best to Eat for Fertility?

 There’s not a lot of research on meat consumption and fertility, but preliminary studies have suggested that eating meat may be associated with poor reproduction.
-A 2008 study found that for women, eating an additional serving of any type of meat (red meat, chicken, turkey, or fish) daily was associated with an increased risk of infertility, whereas eating vegetable protein instead of animal protein was associated with a reduction in infertility risk (Chavarro et al., 2008).
+A 2008 study found that for women, eating an additional serving of red meat, chicken, turkey, or fish daily was associated with an increased risk of infertility, whereas eating vegetable protein instead of animal protein was associated with a reduction in infertility risk (Chavarro et al., 2008).
 A separate study, in 2015, found that eating red meat prior to IVF treatment was associated with reduced likelihood of pregnancy (Braga et al., 2015).
 Further research is needed in this area to see if there is an actual link between meat consumption and fertility.

-Women of reproductive age have been raised to fear soy because it contains very weak, estrogen-like compounds called phytoestrogens.
-Phytoestrogens have been shown in preclinical studies to adversely affect both male and female reproduction; however, phytoestrogens have not been shown to negatively impact reproduction in clinical trials.
+Women of reproductive age may fear soy because it contains very weak, estrogen-like compounds called phytoestrogens.
+Phytoestrogens have not been shown to negatively impact reproduction in clinical trials.
 Several small studies have even suggested that soy may be beneficial to women undergoing fertility treatments (Gaskins & Chavarro, 2018).
 Of particular note, a 2015 study found that among American women undergoing IVF, those who had the highest intake of soy phytoestrogens had 77 percent higher odds of a live birth (Vanegas et al., 2015).
 While there’s not yet evidence to recommend soy supplements for women trying to become pregnant, there is a lack of evidence for the soy scare that has plagued so many women.
 (For more, see this comprehensive summary of the state of the research on phytoestrogens and soy by reproductive endocrinologist Amber Cooper, MD, at the Vios Fertility Institute in St. Louis, Missouri.)

 While it’s known that coffee intake during pregnancy should be limited because it’s a stressor to the baby, it has not been clear whether coffee and caffeine consumption are related to reduced fertility in women trying to conceive (WHO, 2019).
 A 2017 meta-analysis found evidence that caffeine intake may be associated with miscarriage risk.
 But the researchers did not find an association between caffeine and a woman’s or couple’s fertility (Lyngso et al., 2017).
 However, a study published after this meta-analysis was completed found that higher caffeine intake in males was associated with a lower live birth rate after IVF (Karmon et al., 2017).
 So you may want to cut back on your caffeine intake or discuss it with your doctor.